Scopely raises $340 million at $3.3 billion valuation as mobile games thrive during pandemic

 Scopely was founded in 2011, and it has offices in Los Angeles, Barcelona, Boulder, Dublin, London, and Tokyo.
 But like many places, the employees are working from home in many locations.

-Ferreira said there is some uncertainty related to the Identifier for Advertisers (IDFA), as Apple is retiring it in the name of privacy and possibly to the detriment of targeted advertising.
+Ferreira said the industry has some uncertainty related to the Identifier for Advertisers (IDFA), as Apple is retiring it in the name of privacy and possibly to the detriment of targeted advertising.
 But he said while it may affect the marketing ecosystem, he said it is not causing Scopely to hesitate, and he said he does not believe it will change the fundamentals of player demand for games.

 “We want to continue to make big bets in the interactive entertainment space,” Ferreira said.